dmbarbour/glas/docs/GlasApps.md

 * **d:write:(to:Port, data:Value)** - add data to a dataflow port.
 Writes within a transaction or between concurrent transactions are monotonic, idempotent, and commutative.
 Concurrent data is read as a set.
 Data implicitly expires from the set if not continuously written.
 Unstable data might be missed by a reader.
 * **d:wire:(with:Port, and:Port)** - When two ports are wired, data that can be read from each port is temporarily written to the other.
 Applies transitively to hierarchical ports.
 Like writes, wires expire unless continuously maintained.

 Ports are lists to abstract over hierarchical multiplexing.
 The ports used by a process should be documented.
-For example, a simple request-response protocol might involve writing `query:"GLAS_PATH"` to port `[env]` then reading responses from port `[env, val:"GLAS_PATH"]`.
+For example, a simple request-response protocol might involve writing `query:"GLAS_HOME"` to port `[env]` then reading responses from port `[env, val:"GLAS_HOME"]`.
 In this case, a process might describe the 'env' port as providing access to system environment variables.
 An efficient implementation requires abstracting over the expiration and regeneration of connections, and optimizing stable routes through wires.

 Many processes will use a standard pair of loopback ports 'lo' and 'li', applied hierarchically (such that stable writes to `[lo, foo]` are eventually read on `[li, foo]` and vice versa).
 This enables hierarchical process networks to delegate implementation and optimization of reactive dataflow to runtime or compiler.